 There are multiple train companies operating in different regions of Japan, so I recommend looking at the specific company you will be travelling with.
 But the rules for both JR East (which operates many of the bullet trains and local trains around Tokyo) and JR West (which operates trains around Kyoto and Osaka) are virtually the same.
 The rules for other train companies are likely to be similar.

 JR West kindly provides its rules in English, while these are the JR East rules in Japanese.
-Small dogs (along with cats, doves and similar) are allowed in carrying cases that are no longer than 70cm and with maximum dimensions of 90cm.
+Small dogs (along with cats, doves and similar) are allowed in carrying cases that are no longer than 70cm and with maximum dimensions of 90cm (or 120cm on JR East).
 There is a maximum weight including the case of 10kg (22 pounds).

 Surprisingly, despite taking many trains in Japan, I didn’t spot any dogs on my trips.
 Perhaps dogs aren’t that commonly taken on trains.
 Or else they happen to be well-behaved, in which case it’s easy to overlook a dog travelling in a carrier bag, unless you are sitting next to it.